Six Transcribed Improvisations on La Spagna

 A Note About the Musical Notation

-In transcribing these improvisations, I tried to achieve the maximum simplification of the notation.
-Therefore, I have generally avoided tuplets for notating irregular rhythms, instead using rhythmical proportions in their simplest possible expression: ×5, ×18, etc. — meaning, respectively, five notes in the time of one in the cantus firmus or, even more explicitly, eighteen notes in the counterpoint line for every note of the cantus firmus, etc. In addition, I decided to keep the original cantus firmus note values, which translate as long note values in my counterpoint lines by today’s standards, but that made things easier for me (and I believe it is easy to get used to it).
+In transcribing these improvisations, I aimed to keep the notation as simple as possible.
+Therefore, I have generally avoided tuplets for notating irregular rhythms, instead using rhythmic proportions in their simplest possible expression: ×5, ×18, etc., meaning, respectively, five notes in the time of one in the cantus firmus or, even more explicitly, eighteen notes in the counterpoint line for every note of the cantus firmus.
+In addition, I decided to keep the original cantus firmus note values, which translate as long note values in my counterpoint lines by today’s standards, but that choice made things easier for me and is, I believe, easy to get used to.

 Symbols: